ZeShmoutt/Unity-ScriptableVariables/README.md

 		}
 	}

 Note the `DrawValueWhenNull()` method : this is the shortcut field drawn by the property drawer when there's no ScriptableVariable assigned to get a value from.
-The base version displays a label field with a dynamic type :
+The base version from `ScriptableVariable<T>` displays a label field with a dynamic type :

 	EditorGUI.LabelField(position, GUIContent.none, new GUIContent(string.Format("None ({0})", typeof(T).Name)));